 - Encourage and provide access to handwashing and hand-sanitizing stations for volunteers as well as customers.

-- Discontinue self-service of food, drinks, condiments, utensils, etc.
+- Discontinue or carefully monitor self-service of food, drinks, condiments, utensils, etc.

 - Do not offer refills.